-"All clinical assignments will be made by the Director of clinical education (DCE) or a designate.
-Because of the limited number of local facilities, assignments cannot be made on the basis of the student's family/marital status or personal preference.
-Although the department makes an effort to accommodate the student's preference, the student agrees to accept the clinical assignments made by the department at any of the affiliated facilities, whether local or out of state."
+"All clinical assignments will be made by the Director of clinical education (DCE) or a designee.
+Because of the limited number of local facilities, assignments cannot be made based on the student's family/marital status or personal preference.
+Although the department tries to accommodate the student's preference, the student agrees to accept the clinical assignments made by the department at any of the affiliated facilities, whether local or out of state."
 LLU 2021-2022 Catalog-Entry level D.P.T Program-Clinical experiences.